gencay/vscode-chatgpt/README.md

 # Browser Setup

+> ❕ Please do not interrupt the autologin flow and do not close the browser.
+Let the extension log you in and the browser will be minimized automatically.

 🚀 All you need to do is click Login or ask a question to get started!

 1. Click on the ChatGPT extension icon on your sidebar and hit `Login` button.